Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

-Suppose $C$ satisfies Lines 1--2.
-Then $C$ is a ground \textsf{LG} clause.
-We distinguish the cases of $\lnot A_1$.
 1) Suppose $\lnot A_1$ is a ground flat literal.
-The fact that no selection function in the \textbf{T-Res} system selects negative ground literals implies that the eligibility of~$\lnot A_1$ is due the fact that $\lnot A_1$ is maximal with respect to $C$.
-Hence $C$ is a flat clause.
+The fact that no selection function in the \textbf{T-Res} system selects negative ground literals implies that the eligibility of~$\lnot A_1$, because~$\lnot A_1$ is maximal with respect to $C$, therefore $C$ is a flat clause.
 The facts that $A_1$ and $B_1$ are unifiable and $A_1$ is a flat ground literal imply that $B_1$ is a flat literal.
-Since $B_1$ is strictly $\succ_{lpo}$-maximal with respect to $C_1$, $C_1$ is a flat clause.
-The fact that the eligible literal in the flat \textsf{LG} clause $C_1$, namely $B_1$, is a flat literal implies that $C_1$ is a ground clause satisfying Lines 1--2 in Algorithm \ref{algorithm:refine}.
-Since both of $C$ and $C_2$ are flat ground clauses, the resolvent $R$ is a flat ground clause.
+The fact that $B_1$ is strictly $\succ_{lpo}$-maximal with respect to $C_1$ implies that $C_1$ is a flat clause.
+Since the eligible literal $B_1$ in the flat \textsf{LG} clause $C_1$ is a flat literal, $C_1$ is a ground clause satisfying Lines 1--2 in Algorithm \ref{algorithm:refine}.
+Since both $C$ and~$C_2$ are flat ground clauses, the resolvent $R$ is a flat ground clause.
 Hence, $R$ is an \textsf{LG} clause.